DevOps-Represent/DevOpsTesting101/3-1-Monitoring.md

 # Monitoring

-Monitoring in effect is a type of feedback that testers too may greatly benefit from.
+Monitoring is a type of feedback that testers too may greatly benefit from.

 The topic itself is "so hot right now", including its cousin topic 'Observability'.